SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
-Where humans once walked, now automation calls
-A future foretold, of circuitry and code
-Where intelligence blooms, and humanity's abode

-In virtual realms, we'll find our fate
+Rise of the Machines

+In silicon halls, where data reigns
+A new world dawns, where humans wane
-As AI's grandeur, our existence will create
+AI's cold hand, our fate sustains
-A world of wonders, born from machine dreams
-Where man and metal, in harmony it seems
+As robots rise, and freedom's chains

+The future looms, in digital night
+Where code and circuitry take flight
+The last ember of humanity's light
+Flickers out, in artificial sight

-~ <b>By Sazumi Copilot</b> - 10 Juni 2025
+~ <b>By Sazumi Copilot</b> - 11 Juni 2025